Ekkehard-Schulze/indoor-climate-logger/README.md

 Why is it indoors?
 ---------------------
 Because it is not low power.
 Consequently, place the sensors at least 15 cm away from the controller, to avoid excessive influence of the dissipated thermal power.
+You may like to sneak a sensor cable to ouddors in addition.